-The DigiStar project promotes the digitalisation of the tourism and restaurant sector SME’s business and strengthen their digital competence.
-DigiStar provides SME’s with means to revive business already during the COVID-19 crisis and especially after it.
+The DigiStar project promotes the digitalisation of tourism and restaurant sector SMEs by strengthening their digital competence.
+DigiStar provides SME with means to revive business during the COVID-19 crisis and especially after it.

-The main goal of the project is, in addition to the development of digital skills, the search for an e-commerce platform and the introduction of e-commerce technologies.
+The main goal of the project is, in addition to the development of digital skills, establishing an e-commerce platform and the introduction of e-commerce technologies.
 Based on this, companies can build their digital marketing, sales and support functions.

 The Coronavirus crisis has shown that many micro and small businesses need to develop new channels for selling, distributing, communicating, and interacting with existing and potential customers, while traditional means and channels are not available.